dbaim/Telegram-Shop-Template/README.md

 4. Code has several products and support different product type and properties.
 You can easily change them
 5. SQL DB consist of two tables for different product types.
 It can be accesed and edited via SQLite
 6. Other SQL support functions does not need to be changed
-7. All frameworks installation file is in the repo
-8. For hosting: use GCT.
+7. For hosting: use GCT.
 It is easy to implement toolkit